matthew00121/final_project/README.md

 ### Analysis 3: From 2012 to 2022, what were the top races/ethnicities of students who were admitted most often?
 How does this compare to the top races/ethnicities of students who applied most often?

 1. Create a pivot table with “Count” as the first row, followed by “Year” as the next row.
 Set all races/ethnicities (“African American,” “American Indian,” “Hispanic/ Latinx,” “Pacific Islander,” “Asian,” “White,” “Domestic Unknown,” “Int'l”) as the column.
 Summarize all by “SUM.” <br/>!['Analysis 3', 'Analysis 3'](/Screenshots/9.jpg)
-2. Make sure to look at the admitted category.
+2. Make sure to look at the admitted category to compare values.
 Feel free to minimize the applied and enrolled categories.
 #### 	_As shown in the admits total row, Asian students were admitted the most often (at 30,671 students), followed by white admits (at 13,226 students) and Hispanic/Latinx admits (at 7,979 students)._
-3. Looking at the same pivot table, expand the applied category and minimize the admitted category. <br/>
+3. Looking at the same pivot table, expand the applied category to compare values and minimize the admitted category. <br/>
 !['Analysis 3', 'Analysis 3'](/Screenshots/11.jpg)
 ####   _As shown in the applicants total row, Asian students applied the most often (at 215,551 students), followed by Hispanic/Latinx applicants (at 111,788 students) and white applicants (at 106,278 students)._